 Yoga for Self-Regulation

 Does your child need physical activity that supports stress reduction?
 Guidance in establishing routines of self-care?
-Or perhaps just a regular mindfulness practice that builds cognitive flexibility, self-esteem, and improved focus?
-At My Education Guru (MEG), we provide a course in Yoga for Self-Regulation to support students in developing the tools and skills for mental health and executive functioning.
+Or perhaps just a regular mindfulness practice to improve memory, and build cognitive flexibility and self-esteem?
+At MY Education Guru (MEG) in West Los Angeles, we provide a Yoga class for Self-Regulation to support students in developing the tools and skills for mental health and executive functioning.

 What are Executive Functions?